kodecocodes/i9t/contacts/contacts.markdown

 This nightmare wasn’t so long ago – even iOS 8 uses this dreaded Address Book framework!

-In iOS 9, Apple deprecated the Address Book (hoorah!).
-In its stead, they introduced a new Contacts framework.
-Contacts is designed to be object-oriented and thread-safe, unlike its predecessor.
+In iOS 9, Apple deprecated the Address Book framework (hoorah!).
+In its stead, they introduced two new frameworks, `Contacts` and `ContactsUI`, with all the modern object-oriented goodness you'd expect.

-The new Contacts framework is very powerful, and opens up many possibilities for developers.
+The new frameworks are very powerful, and open up many possibilities for developers.
 In this tutorial, you will learn how to do all of the following:

-1. Utilize the ContactsUI framework to display and select contacts.
+1. Utilize the `ContactsUI` framework to display and select contacts.
 2. Add contacts to the user's contact store.
-3. Search the user’s contacts and filter using NSPredicate.
+3. Search the user’s contacts and filter using `NSPredicate`.

 Along the way, you will also learn the best practices for dealing with the user’s contacts and how best to take advantage of the Contacts framework.

 ## Getting Started

-In this chapter, you will create RWConnect, a social network for iOS developers.
+In this chapter, you will create **RWConnect**, a social network for iOS developers.
 The app has a friends list so you can keep in touch with all the great developers you know via email.

 >**Note**: I recommend that you use the simulator instead of a real device for this chapter.
 You will want to be able to reset the device in order to test the permissions, and I don't think you want to reset your personal iPhone, do you?